dg1223/dg1223/README.md

 ### Hi there 👋
 This is Shamir!
 I am a software developer at Canada Revenue Agency.
 I do R&D on artificial intelligence.

-- 🔭 I’m currently working on enterprise machine learning architecture, fraud/anomaly detection and confidential computing.
-I am the technical lead for first two.
+- 🔭 I’m currently the tech lead on two projects at CRA: enterprise machine learning architecture and fraud/anomaly detection.
 - 🌱 I’m currently learning full stack web development.
 Course: https://www.coursera.org/learn/html-css-javascript-for-web-developers
 - 💬 Ask me about Explainable AI.
 - 🤔 I’m interested in remote work.